ImageMagick/Usage-Markdown/formats/index.md

 ### GIF Boolean Transparency {#boolean_trans}

-Because the GIF format does NOT understand semi-transparent colors, and as ImageMagick by default generates semi-transparent color as part of its normal [Anti-Aliasing Methods](../antialiasing/), when you save a image to this format it will often come out horrible looking.
+Because the GIF format does NOT understand semi-transparent colors, and as ImageMagick by default generates semi-transparent color as part of its normal [Anti-Aliasing Methods](../antialiasing/), when you save an image to this format it will often come out horrible looking.

 For example, here I draw a simple black circle on a transparent background.
 Also I will generate an enlarged view of the edge of the images, to make it clear what is happening.